 How to recognize genuine 925 silver

-925 sterling silver is identified by the "925" or "Sterling" hallmark in a non-visible area — on a 9 mm button, it is usually on the post or on the reverse, legible with a magnifying glass.
-Solid 925 silver naturally oxidizes over time (soft, uniform darkening), while silver plating discolors differently.
+925 sterling silver is identified by the "925" or "Sterling" hallmark in a non-visible area — on a 9 mm stud, it is usually on the post or the reverse, legible with a magnifying glass.
+Solid 925 silver naturally oxidizes over time (gentle and uniform darkening), while silver plating discolors differently.
 Darkening that can be restored with a polishing cloth is a sign of solid silver.
-Plated pieces on cheap alloy show the base metal in areas of friction over time.

 Frequently asked questions